jihoon-ko/CGLB/README.md

  ## Get Started

- CGLB needs the following packages to be installed:
+ CGLB is implemented in Linux and needs the following packages to be installed:

 * python==3.7.10
 * scipy==1.5.2